Infineon/mtb-example-mcuboot-basic/README.md

       <details open><summary><b>Using CLI</b></summary>

-      From the terminal, go to the *blinky_cm4* directory and execute the following command to program the UPGRADE image using the default toolchain to the default target:
+      From the terminal, navigate to _< application >/blinky_cm4_ directory and execute the following command to program the UPGRADE image using the default toolchain to the default target:

       ```
       make program_proj -j8 IMG_TYPE=UPGRADE